bright/new-www/content/blog/5-apps-that-build-your-green-habits.md

 ![eco-friendly apps](/images/blogpost_eko_apps.png)

-## 1.Too Good To Go
+## 1. Too Good To Go

 We all have done it – throw away food that is still edible.
 It is also a dreadful yet daily reality for the representatives of the retail and restaurant industries.
 For example, the restaurants in the United States alone generate even [33 billion pounds of food waste](https://foodprint.org/issues/the-problem-of-food-waste/) each year.
 [The app “Too Good To Go”](https://toogoodtogo.com/en-us) helps to save the food with a close date of expiration from shops and restaurants.
 Users can “rescue meals” by purchasing them at a great price with the app.
-Thanks to apps like “Too Good To Go”, food that was supposed to be trash gets a new home and a happy stomach. ;)
+Thanks to apps like “Too Good To Go”, food that was supposed to be trash gets a new home and a happy stomach. 😉

 ## 2. Relevo